Vidyadhar Gokhale: Literature

 He presided over the Marathi Sahitya Sammelan in Satara in 1993.

 Political career

-He had represented Mumbai North Central in 9th Lok Sabha in 1989–91 as Shiv Sena candidate.
-Throughout his life, he was affiliated with socio-political organizations like RSS, Hindu Mahasabha which are proponents of Hindutva ideology, and was associated with their leaders like Veer Savarkar, Pu Bha Bhave, Balasaheb Deoras.
+He had represented Mumbai North Central in 1989–91 9th Lok Sabha as the Shiv Sena candidate.
+Throughout his life, he was affiliated with socio-political organizations like RSS, Hindu Mahasabha which are proponents of the Hindutva ideology and was associated with their leaders like Veer Savarkar, Pu Bha Bhave, Balasaheb Deoras.

 Personal life

-He had married two sisters before polygamy was outlawed, and thus had two wives.
+He had married two sisters before polygamy was outlawed and thus had two wives.
 His son Vijay Gokhale is an actor.
 Gokhale's grandson, Omkar Dadarkar, is a singer.